Invariably, religious truth claims are based on the authoritative teachings of

 gives in 1 Cor 13 concerning doctrine versus love.

-And if someone else undertook this massive challenge how could
+And if someone else undertook this massive challenge how could they

 Wouldn't they be putting themselves on dangerous ground even listening